into your inbox

-August 30, 1986: the day McEnroe and Fleming were defaulted from the US Open for lateness
+August 30, 1986: The day McEnroe and Fleming were defaulted from the US Open for being late

 What happened exactly on that day